maryash/maryash.github.io/135/syllabus_135.md

 Monday, Wednesday, Thursday 12:10 – 1:00, Hunter North 118

 PRE- AND CO-REQUISITES
 The prerequisite is CSCI 127 or instructor’s permission.
 At the very least, you should have written, compiled, and run a greater than one page long program containing iteration `while`, `for` and selection `if` statements.
 CSCI 136 is a co-requisite, and you will receive a 0 in 135 if you don’t take 136.
-If you have already passed 136, you must contact me before the 2nd class, so that you can be added to a BlackBoard section and your work can be graded.

 TEXT
 Same as CSCI 135: Cay Horstmann, **Brief C++**, 3rd Edition eText only or eText/loose-leaf bundle.
 Purchase at the negotiated discounted price through this direct-to-student page:  [https://www.wiley.com/WileyCDA/Section/id-830954.html](https://www.wiley.com/WileyCDA/Section/id-830954.html) – do not buy from Amazon or Kindle store – you will not get access to the necessary interactive material!